THEMATIC SEMINAR (NEAR AND MIDDLE EAST)

 VENEZIA

-The Thematic seminar, for the master's degree in which it is offered, aims to develop a specific theme by analyzing it from the different linguistic and cultural perspectives of the Near and Middle Eastern context.
-For the academic year 2024-25, the topic will be the linguistic traditions of the Near East in Late Antiquity, with a focus on some case studies, such as the Arabic and Syriac traditions.
+The thematic seminar, offered as part of the master's degree program, aims to explore a specific theme by analyzing it from different perspectives of the languages and cultures of the Near and Middle East.
+During the academic year 2024-25, the course will focus on linguistic traditions and language ideology in the Near and Middle East during Late Antiquity, with a focus on some case studies, including the Arabic and Syriac traditions.

 The expected learning outcomes relate to the analysis of linguistic literatures.
 Course participants will approach the topic of language description and canonization, also accounting for its historical and cultural components.
 Students will critically analyze the different language (re)presentations of the Near and Middle East from the perspectives of the authors of the respective linguistic traditions.
 Furthermore, they will familiarize themselves with theories, approaches, and methods in the fields of linguistics, metalinguistics, and philosophy of language.